marcel-dev-acc/mathematics-battle/README.md

 4) Gunicorn
 5) Nginx

-It is recommended that the .env* files are added to the .gitignore as shown in the initial commit.
+It is recommended that the line `.env*` is added to the .gitignore once you have cloned this project.
 For the purposes of this project they have been left in as a point of reference.

+Basic logging is included, this should be changed to logging via a url webhook (i.e. Slack)